KDE/digikam-doc/main_window/image_view.rst

 - **Extension aware numbering**: will start a new sequence for every file extension.
 - **Folder aware numbering**: will start a new sequence for every folder.
 - **File Counter aware numbering**: will searches for the highest used counter in the filename from the image's directory and continues it.
-- **Random text aware numbering**: will generate an hexadecimal random numeric code string for the numbering.
+- **Random text aware numbering**: will generate a hexadecimal random numeric code string for the numbering.
 It is a random number with up to 31 digits.
-Uses many *#* to render an unique code in your renaming scheme.
+Uses many *#* to render a unique code in your renaming scheme.

 The **Date and Time** selection dialog looks like this: